 Students can review universities on our portals

-We always challenge ourselves to provide useful and accurate information, and we were surprised to realise that the voices of students regarding universities’ rankings were not getting enough attention.
+We always challenge ourselves to provide useful and accurate information, and we were surprised to realise that student input in university rankings were not getting enough attention.

 This is why, in 2018, we implemented university reviews on our platform.
-The goal was to offer students a voice and allow them to express their opinion about the higher education institutions that they’ve graduated or will graduate.
-We only included the most recent reviews, from students who graduated after January 1st, 2016.
+The goal was to offer students a voice and allow them to express their opinion about the higher education institutions that they’ve graduated or will graduate from.
+We only included the most recent student reviews, from graduates who finished their studies after January 1st, 2016.

 How we make sure we get the best university reviews